bajamircea/bajamircea.github.io/_posts/2020-04-28-how-vector-works-push-back.markdown

 If there is no space, the capacity has to be increased before the value is copied/moved:
 1. a larger array needs to be allocated
-1. the existing values copied across
+1. the existing values copied/moved across
 1. the previous smaller array is deleted
 1. then and the `begin`, `end` and `capacity` pointers adjusted accordingly.